 Only within the past 20 years have researchers begun to investigate some of the potential methods of treating stress and its symptoms.
 In this article we explore in depth how bovine whey protein can help treat symptoms associated with stress by regulating levels of two biomarkers monitored by InsideTracker, the hormone cortisol and the neurotransmitter serotonin, through its main bioactive protein component Alpha-lactalbumin.
 This is cutting-edge science and Insidetracker can help you both monitor biomarkers such as cortisol and make appropriate interventions.

-- The term “whey” actually refers to a substance composed of a combination of protein and lactose, along with small amounts of minerals and fat found commonly in cow’s milk.
+Whey actually refers to a substance composed of a combination of protein and lactose, along with small amounts of minerals and fat found commonly in cow’s milk.
 Protein, the most abundant component of the dry part of whey, is composed of approximately 65% beta-lactoglobulin, 25% alpha-lactalbumin, and variety of other albumins and immunoglobulins (Huag, 11).
-Bovine Alpha-lactalbumin is abundant in the amino acids tryptophan and cysteine, which are structural building blocks to many proteins including hormones, neurotransmitters such as serotonin, and structural components of muscle fibers.
+Bovine alpha-lactalbumin is abundant in the amino acids tryptophan and cysteine, which are structural building blocks to many proteins including hormones, neurotransmitters such as serotonin, and structural components of muscle fibers.

 Additionally, alpha-lactalbumin plays a crucial role in building a powerful antioxidant called glutathione, which also may assist with calcium transport (Davisco).
 Bovine alpha-lactalbumin is also highly homologous, or similar in chemical structure, to human alpha-lactalbumin.
 As a result, the human body can easily break it down and synthesize useful compounds.